VinceXIV/permutating-string/README.md

-# STRING PERMUTATION
+# String Permutation

-The code below is a solution to the question:
+This project is a solution to the question:
 **Given a string S. Write a program that prints al unique permutations of the given string and in an alphabetically sorted manner per permutation**

 My solution is a function called `getPermut`.
 This function accepts a string as an argument and returns and returns it's permutation.
 For instance, if one calls getPermut with the argument "abc" as follows; `getPermut("abc")`, one should expect the following response;